AgaToma/travelbooka/README.md

 When intro inputs are completed successfully user is shown holiday type table with 3 different types: short city break with predetermined duration of 3 days, beach holidays, active holidays.
 User needs to choose from numbers 1, 2, 3 as displayed in the table next to relevant holiday type.
-Table data are pulled from Google sheet.
+Table data are pulled from Google sheet.<br>
 ![Holiday type](assets/images/holiday_type_table.JPG)

 <h3>Duration</h3>

 Duration is predetermined for package 1 (City Break).
-If user chooses Beach holidays or Active holidays, they're asked to choose duration from 3, 5 or 7 days.
+If user chooses Beach holidays or Active holidays, they're asked to choose duration from 3, 5 or 7 days. <br>
 ![Duration](assets/images/duration.JPG)

 <h3>Package selection</h3>